Seattle's Child

 Bottega Italiana

 This Pike Place Market business offers more than 20 flavors of freshly made gelato and sorbet.
 Gelato is denser than conventional American ice cream and has lower fat.
-The flavors are intense.
+If you’re looking for dairy-free options, they have a Raspberry gelato that is sweet and mildly tart.

 Shy Giant Frozen Yogurt